Brynmor Jones Library, University of Hull (Interiors) Hull, UK

 The building consists of two main sections: the older Art Deco style entrance and front section, which is three floors high (these were subdivided) and the newer extension, completed in 1969, which consists of seven floors plus two basements.

-The project will be competed in phases to permit the students to have uninterrupted access throughout.
+The project competed in phases to permit the students to have uninterrupted access throughout.

 - 16,000 m2